istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.x/upgrade-notes/index.md

 Istio 1.6 replaces the `v1alpha1` RBAC policy APIs  with the [`v1beta1` authorization policy APIs](/docs/reference/config/security/authorization-policy/).

-To check if there is any `v1alpha1` security policy in the cluster, run the following commands:
+Verify that there are no `v1alpha1` security policies in your clusters the following commands:

 {{< text bash >}}
 $ kubectl get policies.authentication.istio.io --all-namespaces